 Dr. Easley currently serves as Board President for the National College Attainment Network, a member of the Ganas Network Advisory Board, a member and Secretary of the Colorado State University System Board of Governors, and a board member for School Board Partners.
 Previously, he served a member of the Denver School of Science and Technology Public Charter School Board, a founding board member of Roots Public Charter School, a member of the Community College of Denver Advisory Council, a member of the Colorado School of Public Health Advisory Council, and a member of the Advisory Board of Strada’s Center for Education Consumer Value.
 He a proud, and active, alum of the Pahara Institute Cohort 19.

-Dr. Easley has extensive experience helping disadvantaged students realize their dream of a college education and securing grant funding to sustain student programs.
-His master’s and doctorate focused on how higher education can better support the academic success and college completion of Black and Latino/a students.
-Dr. Easley more than 30 years of experiencing working at the state, national and international levels to create opportunities for first-generation, low-income and ethnic minority students.
-He is a proud graduate of Denver Public School’s Montbello High School.
+Dr. Easley has extensive experience helping public school students realize their dream of a college education and securing grant funding to initiate and/or sustain education equity programs.
+His master’s and doctorate focused on how higher education can better support the academic success and college completion of Black and Latinx students.
+He has worked at the state, national and international levels to create opportunities for first-generation, low-income, and ethnic minority students.